jumang4423/acid-hd-old/english/wlsd.md

-# what is the 'psychedelic' basically
+# what is the 'acid' basically

-## one of psychedelic subtances, lsd
+## one of acid subtances, lsd
 [about lsd on wikipedia](https://en.wikipedia.org/wiki/Lysergic_acid_diethylamide)

     - lysergic acid diethylamide, also known colloquially as acid, is a hallucinogenic drug